Time Perspective In Youth

 For the clock may then be still.

 What profound words those are!
 Today truly is the only time we have.
 We cannot change our past, and tomorrow is not guaranteed for any of us.
-I pray the God would help us all to realize that today is the day that matters.
-If we live one day at a time, and make the absolute most of today, we will be making great strides in living a happy life free of regrets.
+I pray God will help us all to realize today is the day that matters.
+By living one day at a time, and making the most of today, we will be making great strides in living happy and free of regrets.
 Someone once said, “The past is behind, learn from it.
 The future is ahead, prepare for it.
 The present is here, live it.”
 That’s great advice.

 Thanks for Reading,